- 379 Views

 ✅ Create Application:

-<hostname> -o add -t application -n <app_name> -g
+arsadmin -u <admin_user> -p <password> -h <hostname> -o add -t application -n <app_name> -g <appgroup_name>

-arsload – Load Documents into CMOD
+1. 📥 arsload – Load Documents into CMOD

 ✅ Basic Syntax:

-arsload -u <userid> -p <password> -h
+arsload -u <userid> -p <password> -h <hostname> -g <appgroup> -a <application> -f <inputfile>

 CREATE FOLDER

-✅ Command to Create a
+1. ✅Command to Create a Folder:

-arsadmin addfolder -f FolderName -g
+arsadmin addfolder -f FolderName -g AppGroupName -u username -p password

 HOW TO CREATE STORAGE SET

 🔹 3.
-(Older) Using arsadmin
+(Older) Using arsadmin Command Line (deprecated)

-If you have the full arsadmin
+If you have the full arsadmin tool:

 arsadmin addstgs -u admin -p password -s MYSTORAGESET